Gerardo Concepción: Minor leagues

-Concepción agreed to sign with the Chicago Cubs in February 2012, pending a physical.
-The deal, worth $6 million over five years, became official on March 11, 2012.
-The Cubs outrighted Concepción to the Kane County Cougars of the Class A Midwest League after the 2012 season.
+Concepción agreed to sign with the Chicago Cubs on February 2, 2012, pending a physical.
+The deal, worth $6 million over five years, became official on March 11.
+The Cubs removed Concepción from the 40-man roster and sent him outright to the Kane County Cougars of the Single-A Midwest League on December 21.
 The Cubs assigned Concepción to the Arizona Fall League following the 2014 season.
-He began the 2015 season with the Myrtle Beach Pelicans of the Class A-Advanced Carolina League.
-He began the 2016 season with the Tennessee Smokies of the Class AA Southern League, and was promoted to the Iowa Cubs of the Class AAA Pacific Coast League.
+He began the 2015 season with the Myrtle Beach Pelicans of the High-A Carolina League.
+Concepción began the 2016 season with the Tennessee Smokies of the Double-A Southern League, and was promoted to the Iowa Cubs of the Triple-A Pacific Coast League.